akvo/akvo-flow-docs/docs/topic/fieldapp/4-updating-survey-app.rst

 Updating the Field Survey app
 ================================

 Occasionally, the software in the Field Survey needs to be updated.
-The easiest way to do the update is by using the Gmail account that you installed on the phone (see :ref:`installing the Field Survey app <installing_app>`).
+The easiest way to do the update is by using the Gmail account that you installed on the phone (see :ref:`installing the Field Survey app <installing-app>`).
 However, in cases of limited connectivity, a number of alternatives are described below.

 Updating through Gmail
 ---------------------------